sylwiavargas/nexmo-developer/_documentation/en/messaging/sms/guides/troubleshooting-sms.md

 ---
-title: Troubleshooting
+title: Troubleshooting failed SMS API requests
 description: What to do if your SMS delivery fails.
 navigation_weight: 6
 ---

-# Troubleshooting SMS
+# Troubleshooting Failed SMS API Requests

+> **Note**: This guide covers troubleshooting failed API requests.
+If your API request is successful but your message has not been delivered, please see the [Troubleshooting SMS API requests](/messaging/sms/guides/troubleshooting-sms) guide.

 When you [send an SMS](/messaging/sms/code-snippets/send-an-sms), the SMS API returns a JSON response that contains an array of `message` objects, one for each message: